SERVICES

 Agrivoltaics & Renewables

-Agrivoltaics is a unique discipline pertaining to the dual use of land for agriculture and solar energy production.
+Agrivoltaics is a unique discipline based on the dual use of land for agriculture and solar energy production.
 TCS has a specialized team that not only understands agriculture in Alberta, but also understands the science of agrivoltaics and the regulatory environment for solar energy development in Alberta.
-We have designed agrivoltaic farm plans based on the practical experience of our team of Professional Agrologists that are experts in range and grazing management, greenhouse production, annual cropping, and agricultural principles.
-The diversity and depth of our agricultural experience allow us to create suitable agrivoltaic plans for implementation.
+We have designed agrivoltaic farm plans based on the practical experience of our team of Professional Agrologists who are experts in range and grazing management, greenhouse production, annual cropping, and agricultural principles.
+The diversity and depth of our agricultural experience allow us to create effective agrivoltaic plans that are well-suited to the biophysical and agroclimatic contexts in which they will be implemented.
 We provide agricultural impact assessments for high-quality agricultural lands that follow the guidelines for evaluating agricultural land for renewable generation.

 Experience is critical to the design and implementation of a successful agrivoltaics plan.
 Our team has been involved in grazing management for over 40 years as Professional Agrologists specializing in range management.
 We have combined our experience in agricultural production with our environmental expertise and an understanding of renewable energy regulations to meet the needs of the growing agrivoltaics industry.
 Working at the leading edge of agrivoltaics in Alberta, we have designed agrivoltaic systems that integrate a wide range of crop types including berries, forage crops, and annual crops.
-In the past several years our team has produced over 20 agrivoltaic plans for projects within western Canada.
-We are pioneering a greenhouse that utilizes solar hot water collection for winter heating.
+Over the past several years, this work has resulted in the production of over 20 agrivoltaic plans for projects in Western Canada.
+We are also pioneering new technologies, including a greenhouse design that integrates solar-powered seasonal thermal energy storage to significantly extend the horticultural growing season.
 We don’t just build the plans.
 We also support the plans with a strong team of specialists that can carry applications through regulatory hearings and into production.

-Our focus IS to Create the effective AgriVoltaic plans that allows our clients to maintain energy production and agricultural output at the same time, regardless of the project requirements
+Our focus IS to Create effective AgriVoltaic plans that allow our clients to maintain energy production and agricultural output at the same time, regardless of the project requirements

 Environmental Evaluations

-We have soils, wetland, and vegetation experts that can help with specific areas of environmental evaluations for renewable energy operators or we can combine or expertise to lead on the development of these reports.
+We have soils, wetland and vegetation experts who can assist renewable energy operators with specific aspects of environmental evaluations.
+We can also combine our expertise to lead on the development of these reports.

 Conservation and Reclamation Plans

 Our team works closely with our reclamation and soils experts to develop C&R plans specific for renewable energy operations.
-We also complete C&R plans for other industries including mining, oil and gas and government agencies and can draw on the expertise of our team members in our other disciplines to support projects no matter how complex they are.
+We also complete C&R plans for other industries, including mining, oil and gas and government agencies and can draw on this expertise to support agrivoltaics projects, no matter the complexity.

 Pre-Disturbance Site Assessments

 PDSAs are completed for a variety of our clients including renewable energy operators looking to comply with the Conservation and Reclamation Directive for Renewable Energy Operations.
-Our biophysical team has experts in wetland science, rare species management, wildlife, vegetation and soils.
+These assessments are often complex and can require in-depth knowledge of site characteristics.
+Our biophysical team has experts in wetland science, rare species management, wildlife, vegetation and soils, and can assist renewable energy operators with PDSAs to achieve compliance.

 Wetland Assessment and Classification